tnresearch/ASR_ABTEST/readme.md

 ## Note

 This initial version assumes that the server is running locally on the same machine as the UI.
-Future versions will support remote server configurations.
+Future versions may support remote server configurations.